hesslegacy/Refreshmedaddy/README.md

 After you get them in the browser, just copy paste the script into it and you should be good to go!

+If you've used the LES, its the same extension!

 Let me know 1 if you feel a difference and 2 if you have any feedback just toss me a DM in discord or in game message

 Happy Hunting!